tzaeschke/phtree/README.md

 See also the section about _iterators_ (below) on how to avoid GC from performing queries.

-# Perfomance Optimisation
+# Perfomance Optimization

-Suggestions for performance optimisation can also be found in the PDF "The PH-Tree revisited", which is available in this repository.
+Suggestions for performance optimization can also be found in the PDF "The PH-Tree revisited", which is available in this repository.

 ### Updates